timsampson/samsis/README.md

 ## To Do

-Update the documentation so someone new to GAPS can follow along and built it themselves.
+Update the documentation so someone new to GAPS can follow along and build it themselves.

 ## FYI